0daysophie/discord-loggerjs/README.md

 logs should appear in ./logs and the file names are [name]_[id].log

-open the log viewer html and select a log file to view it
+open the log viewer html and select a log file to view it Messages are displayed from bottom to top, with the most recent messages at the bottom of the screen